Juan Antonio San Epifanio: Early life and career

 San Epifanio, known by almost everyone as simply, "Epi", grew up in Zaragoza, and began to play the sport of basketball in his native city.
 In 1973, Epi made his club debut with CN Helios, in the Spanish third division.
 However, his local club eventually rejected him.
 In 1974, FC Barcelona signed his older brother, Herminio, to a contract.
 Herminio then insisted that Epi would also join him at the club, and so the two moved to Barcelona.
 FC Barcelona's senior men's team head coach, Ranko Žeravica, gave Epi the opportunity to play with the club's youth teams.

 Professional career

 FC Barcelona

 In 1977, Epi joined the senior men's team of FC Barcelona.
 He quickly became the team's lead player.
 He would eventually go on to lead FC Barcelona to break the long-lived dominance of Real Madrid in Spain.
-During his career with the club, his teammates included Nacho Solozábal, Juan de la Cruz, Audie Norris, Andrés Jiménez, and other well-known players.
+During his career with the club, his teammates included Nacho Solozábal, Chicho Sibilio, Audie Norris, Juan de la Cruz, Andrés Jiménez, and other well-known players.